We've got credibility now - Southgate

 Raheem Sterling missed England's last-16 win over Senegal following a break-in at his family home in Surrey.

-The Chelsea forward, 28, flew back from Qatar on Sunday but rejoin the squad in Al Wakrah on Friday so should be available for selection on Saturday.
+The Chelsea forward, 28, flew back from Qatar on Sunday but has now rejoined the squad in Al Wakrah and took part in training on Friday so should be available for selection on Saturday.

 "I haven't had chance to sit with him yet," said Southgate.